 - Students receiving federal loan excess checks are provided a snapshot of current loan amounts, a projected standard monthly student loan repayment amount and loan servicer information.
 To view your own loan balance and find out loan servicer information, visit NSLDS.

-- Pending graduates will receive Person-to-Person counseling to discuss loan repayment options and responsibilities well above the minimum federally required exit counseling.
+- Pending graduates can request counseling to discuss loan repayment options and responsibilities above the minimum federally required exit counseling.
 To schedule an appointment click here.

 - A number of internal changes in processes at United will aid with providing better transparency in knowing and understanding true educational cost and providing realistic income expectations for religious education graduates.